jaspector

 A building permit is required for most construction in unincorporated King County.

+Not all construction work requires a permit in unincorporated King County, WA.
 The following work is generally exempt: Similar to state exemptions.
 Note: Contact DPER for specific unincorporated area exemptions.
+When in doubt, confirm with the local building department before starting work.